helmighanmi/vision-language-engineering-lab/README.md

                    RAG-ready chunk
 ```

-A VLM can replace OCR in some workflows, but the strongest document pipeline usually keeps native/OCR evidence for literal accuracy and adds VLM semantics where visual structure matters.
+A VLM can replace OCR in some workflows, but robust document pipelines often preserve native/OCR evidence for literal accuracy while adding VLM semantics where visual structure matters.

 ---